Psychology students have the opportunity to take part in a variety of internship experiences.

 The first type of internship is for students who are interested in the counseling field.
 Specifically, counseling concentration students are required to complete PSY 484: Mental Health Practice as part of their concentration requirements.
 PSY 484 is a 3-credit course that includes a classroom group seminar class and a 120-hour internship.
 Counseling internships are supervised by the PSY 484 instructor.
 Internships for counseling concentration students could include placements in mental health agencies, hospitals, outpatient facilities, youth services, drug and alcohol services, correctional facilities, geriatric service agencies, educational settings, etc.

 The second type of internship is presented as an option (not a requirement) for students in the applied and research concentrations.
 For this type of internship, students register for PSY 486: Field Experiences and Internship.
 These internships are supervised by one of the faculty members in the Psychology Department.
 Internships for applied psychology could include placements related to forensic psychology, sports psychology, industrial/organizational psychology, etc. Internships for research psychology could include placements in organizations with an emphasis on research, such as government agencies, marketing firms, research organizations, etc.

 - What are the prerequisites for doing an internship?

 For counseling concentration internships, students must be at least a senior and must have had all of the required classes for a counseling degree up to this point.
 Permission from the PSY 484 instructor is needed in order to register.
 For applied and research concentration internships, students must be at least a junior and must have permission of the faculty internship supervisor in order to register.

-- What is the minimum and maximum number of credits that may be obtained by an internship?
+- What are the minimum and maximum number of credits that may be obtained by an internship?

-- Could the internship be split up between semesters?
+- Can internship credits be split between semesters?

-- How does a student go about an internship?
+- How does a counseling concentration student go about finding and registering for an internship?